shsagir/play-area-sync/docs/about-domains.md

 ### Wildcard domains

-You probably want to route all requests for all possible sub-domains to your fortrabbit App like so: `*.mydomain.com` — for instance when the users of your App create spaces within your domain name.
-That's possible, but for security reasons we'll need to verify your request.
-Also after you have a setup a wildcard for a domain, all other new requests for custom routings for this domain also need to be verified.
+Do you want to route all requests for all possible subdomains to your fortrabbit App (`*.mydomain.com`)?
+That is possible, but for security reasons we'll need to verify that you own the domain.

 ## Changing the default domain

-This is an optional setting.
-Per default your App URL is the default domain.
-You can change this so that links and the thumbnail preview generation will work with the new primary domain.
-We also use the default domain for global monitoring.
-You can use any of your external domains as the default domain.
-To change the default domain: In the Dashboard got your App > Domains.
-There click on the star icon beside the list.
+Per default your App URL is the "default domain".
+You can change it so that links from the Dashboard and the thumbnail preview generation will uses a custom domain of yours.
+We also use the default domain for various internal monitoring services.

+To change the default domain: In the Dashboard go to your App > Domains.
+There click on the star icon beside the domain name in the list.

 ## Using HTTPS

-Domains on fortrabbit can be accessed by `HTTP` and `HTTPS`.
+Domains on fortrabbit can be accessed via `HTTP` and `HTTPS`.
 Please see the [TLS article](/tls) for informations on secured connections and SSL certificates.

 - - -